List of Cthulhu Mythos deities: Tru'nembra

-Tru'nembra (The Angel of Music) is the name given in the Malleus Monstrorum Call of Cthulhu roleplay game guide to the entity described in H. P. Lovecraft's novel "The Music of Erich Zann".
-It has no shape but manifests as haunting music.
+Tru'nembra (The Angel of Music) is an Outer God who is the name given in the Malleus Monstrorum Call of Cthulhu role-playing game guide to the entity described in H. P. Lovecraft's novel "The Music of Erich Zann".
+It has no shape but manifests as haunting music itself.
+Tru'nembra is the most important Outer God for maintaining Azathoth's slumber.
+It also occasionally plays its songs for gifted musicians, eventually luring them away to the court of Azathoth.

 Tulzscha

-Tulzscha (The Green Flame) is the name given in the Malleus Monstrorum Call of Cthulhu roleplay game guide to the entity described in H. P. Lovecraft's story "The Festival".
-Tulzscha appears as a blazing green ball of flame, dancing with its Lesser Outer Gods at the court of Azathoth.
+Tulzscha (The Green Flame) is an Outer God who is the name given in the Malleus Monstrorum Call of Cthulhu role-playing game guide to the entity described in H. P. Lovecraft's story "The Festival".
+Tulzscha appears as a blazing green ball of flame, dancing with its Lesser Other Gods at the court of Azathoth.
+This Outer God is more powerful than the Lesser Other Gods and influences Azathoth's slumber.
+It may also be related to Tru'nembra; it is speculated that it dances to Tru'nembra's music to prevent Azathoth from awakening.
 Called to our world, it assumes a gaseous form, penetrates the planet to the core, then erupts from below as a pillar of flame.
 It cannot move from where it emerges.
+It feeds on death, corruption, and decline to grow in power.